Ayms/torrent-live/README.md

 Torrent-live is a new open source bittorrent client which detects, blocks and follows the monitoring spies, making your use of the bittorrent network much more private and safe, do not say to everybody what you are really looking for and minimize your visibility, ultimately activate the optional total freerider option, easy to install and use.

 Torrent-live is not using unsafe trackers and client/peer exchanges mechanisms, only the bittorrent DHT (Distributed Hash Table).

+This project and the related study [Monitoring and blocking the bittorrent monitoring spies](https://gist.github.com/Ayms/077b114a27450f773939) do not aim to encourage things such as copyright infrigement but aim to protect the users and their privacy from mass surveillance.

 ## Presentation